angus-c/es6-test-runner/README.md

 `es6-test-runner` is a boilerplate for testing your es6 app using mocha and chai over karma runner.
 It uses webpack bundle your application code and babel to transpile it to ES5.

-Use it as a template for your modules.
-The `npm prepublish` step will transpile your module to es5 and place it in the `lib` directory for public consumption.
+Use it as a template for your es6 modules.

 ## Naming Conventions